le0kar0ub1/RVM/src/mem/README.md

 All the memory hits are interfaced here, we need to verify that the accessed segment is valid to avoid segmentation faults.

 The program executed is runnning on the `RVM` heap which works like a supervisor.
+If the program try to access a non-valid segment an error is raised and the execution is stopped.

-Then, the execution environnement provided is fully securited.
+So, the execution environnement provided is fully securited and the program can (should) not segfault.